July 17, 2018.

 For a long time, I've found the idea of fostering an inclusion organization to be somewhat intimidating.
 For most tasks, I've been able to plan out a roadmap, identify some reasonable metrics, and get to work, but for inclusion I was apt to stare at the blank page, filled with uncertainty.

-Since then, I've found a framework for thinking about inclusion efforts that is simple but which has allowed me to think about the problem broadly, identify useful programs, and move from anxiety to implementation: an inclusive organization is one where folks have access to opportunity and membership.
+Since then, I’ve found a framework for thinking about inclusion efforts that is simple but which has allowed me to think about the problem broadly, identify useful programs, and move from anxiety to implementation: an inclusive organization is one where folks have access to opportunity and membership.
 Opportunity is having access to professional success and development.
-Membership is participating as version of themselves they feel comfortable with.
+Membership is participating as a version of themselves they feel comfortable with.

 I've found this framework powerful for reflecting on what is going well and where we can improve, and I hope you'll find it useful as well.
 For both themes, I've written notes on investment and measurement.